 Sheila opened the front door and shouted “Hello everyone I’m home.”
 The silence was almost audible.
 All she could hear was the cat miaowing.

 Sheila took off her shoes and went into the kitchen.
-Her husband, Walter, was sitting at the table pressing his mobile device with a pointer.
+Her husband, Walter, was sitting at the table pressing his Blackberry with a pointer.
 He was frowning with concentration.

 “Hello Walter, how are you?” asked Sheila.